DevExpress-Examples/asp-net-mvc-gridview-master-detail-with-editing/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# GridView for MVC - How to implement the master detail GridView with editing capabilities
+# GridView for MVC - How to implement the master-detail GridView with editing capabilities
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e4271/)**
 <!-- run online end -->

-This example illustrates how to implement the master detail GridView with editing capabilities.
+This example illustrates how to implement the master-detail GridView with editing capabilities.

 ![Master-Detail GridView](master-detail-grid.png)

-Follow the steps blow to define the master-detail layout:
+Follow the steps below to define the master-detail layout:

 1. Define master and detail GridView settings in separate PartialView files.